AO

 Science Category

-Science category of the target object of the observation
+Science category of the proposal for the observation

 Data Entry Information: See Multiple Selection Lists for more information on using lists